OPEA Documentation Generation

 Run the Documentation Processors

-The docs folder (with all cloned sibling repos) have all the doc source files, images, extra tools, and Makefile for generating a local copy of the OPEA technical documentation.
+The docs folder (with all the cloned sibling repos) have all the doc source files, images, extra tools, and Makefile for generating a local copy of the OPEA technical documentation.
 It’s best to start with a clean doc-build environment so use make clean to remove the _build working folder if it exists.
 The Makefile creates the _build folder (if it doesn’t exist) and copies all needed files from these cloned repos into the _build/rst working folder.

 cd ~/opea-project/docs